How to Convert Access Report to PDF File?

 Isn’t it easy…!

-So, in our next step we will learn how to export Access report to PDF using VBA.
+So, in our next step, we will learn how to export Access report to PDF using VBA.

-Now you need not to go every time on your Access menu bar to convert Access report to pdf.
+Now you do need not to go every time on your Access menu bar to convert Access report to pdf.

 Steps For Making A VBA Function Which Saves The Access Report In PDF File Format